 The trailhead is 12kms from Kinloch, along an unpaved road with a couple of fords to cross if it’s been raining lately.
 Don’t let that deter you, though—if you’re an adventurous traveler who wants to get away from the crowds, you will love it out here.
-Just check up on the road conditions before heading out (and we’d avoid driving there in the winter months, or after a big rain storm).
+Just check up on the road conditions before heading out (and I’d avoid driving there in the winter months, or after a big rain storm).

-We recommend doing this loop hike counter-clockwise.
+I recommend doing this loop hike counter-clockwise.
 You’ll walk under beech forest along an emerald river (the Greenstone), wander through alpine meadows, and eventually reach Lake Rere, which is a great spot to have lunch.

 After Lake Rere, you’ll make your way back to your car, eventually skirting alongside Lake Wakatipu.
 Make sure to go for a swim at Elfin Bay if it’s a hot day—it feels glorious after hiking!